Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 @basilicpodcast

-Do you have something to say to the younger generation?
+Do you have a word to say to the younger generation?

 green letter club

-The balance of power has to change and pressure has to be put on the leaders.
+The balance of power must change and pressure must be put on the leaders.
 This can be done in the street, through boycott or civil disobedience.

 If you had all the necessary resources, what would you do?